What is a rootkit?

 Sicra and rootkits

-Sicra helps organizations detect and remove rootkits through services like "security analysis" and "incident response".
+Sicra helps organizations detect and remove rootkits through services like Sicra SOC - Security Operation Center.
 This includes advanced threat detection and restoring control over compromised systems.

 Services